 History – Founded in 1956, American Fidelity Life Insurance Company was actually launched by a decorated WWII marine.
 All through life Charles Woodbury had a sense of purpose and he began working with families in Pensacola, Florida, as soon as he left the military.
 In order to improve their security, he wanted to create special financial products focused on protecting military families.
 After realizing there was a similar problem in the community, the lack of financial planning for retirement, he decided to offer products that met the unique needs of the individuals.

 Ever since this date, the company has continued on their journey of offering strong insurance products and they’re still going strong today…over 60 years later.
 In addition to providing products themselves, American Fidelity Life Insurance (AMFI) is also the underwriter for the SGLI Servicemembers Group Life Insurance program which looks after all servicemen and women regardless of their location in the world.
-Today, they’re licensed across 47 states and we have an insight into their finances below.
+Today, they’re licensed across 47 states, Washington DC, and Guam,1 and we have an insight into their finances below.

 American Fidelity Life Insurance Company Finances

-With the most recent financial figures coming from 2014, revenue is thought to be in the region of $27 million these days with admitted assets of $433 million.
-Compared to other companies during the global recession, AMFI actually remained strong and they sit in a comfortable financial position now as a result.
+With the most recent financial figures coming from 2018, annual life insurance premiums brought in come to over $5 million with assets of $401 million.2 Compared to other companies during the global recession, AMFI actually remained strong and they sit in a comfortable financial position now as a result.

 American Fidelity Life Insurance Company Ratings

 A.M.
-Best – With a rating of B++ (Good), AMFI is currently walking the fine line between being absolutely fine and a company to avoid.
+Best – With a rating of B++ (Good) as of 2019, AMFI is currently walking the fine line between being absolutely fine and a company to avoid.
 Typically, we say that all companies within the ‘A’ bracket are absolutely perfect for all your life insurance needs.
 Therefore, this suggests that anything in the ‘B’ bracket isn’t quite good enough.
 However, B++ is the closest you can get to an A grade and AMFI is certainly knocking on the door.